reiinakano/reiinakano.github.io/_posts/2019-11-13-solving-probability.md

 −70x − 165
 ```

 Both questions and answers are in the form of free-form text, making [seq2seq][seq2seq_paper] models a natural first step for solving this dataset.
-In fact, the [paper][mathematics_dataset_paper] released alongside the dataset includes baseline performance metrics for today's [state-of-the-art seq2seq][attention_paper] models, applied naively to the dataset.
+In fact, the [paper by Saxton et. al.][mathematics_dataset_paper] released alongside the dataset includes baseline performance metrics for today's [state-of-the-art seq2seq][attention_paper] models, applied naively to the dataset.

 For more details, I highly recommend reading the [accompanying paper by Saxton et. al.][mathematics_dataset_paper].